Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Introduction

-Rejection sampling scheme has been used heuristically in many RLHF techniques \citep{bai2022training,dongraft,kim2023aligning,nakano2021webgpt,tesauro1988scaling,touvron2023llama}.
-Specifically, these works use rejection sampling to select responses which have relatively high reward for RLHF fine-tuning.
-In our algorithm, we also use rejection sampling to select high reward responses for fine-tuning.
-However, our rejection sampling scheme is quantitative and is derived rigorously from the NLHF formalism.
-Therefore, our work can be viewed as providing the first theoretical ground to the use of importance sampling in LLM alignment.
+A growing body of work studies LLM alignment through the lens of social choice theory, seeking to understand when alignment objectives faithfully aggregate heterogeneous human preferences.
+Recent studies formalize axiomatic desiderata for alignment from human feedback \citep{siththaranjan2023distributional,ge2024axioms,golzdistortion}, analyze reward-based alignment methods under social-choice criteria \citep{xiao2025theoretical}, and connect alignment mechanisms to classical solution concepts such as maximal lotteries \citep{maura2025jackpot}.
+In subsequent work, we further investigate the Condorcet and Smith consistency of game-theoretic alignment approaches under noisy preference matrices \citep{shi2025fundamental}.

 In social choice theory, the probabilities of the existence of Condorcet cycles and Condorcet winning responses have been studied for decades \citep{guilbaud1952theories, may1971some,kelly1974voting,bell1978happens, gehrlein2004probability, gehrlein2006condorcet} under various assumptions.
 These studies primarily focus on electoral settings, where the number of candidates (responses) $n$ is relatively small, while the number of voters (labelers) $m$ is large and is often assumed to tend to infinity in analysis.
-As noted by \citet{gehrlein2006condorcet}, analysis in the case of a small or finite $m$, which is our focus, is significantly more challenging.

 The remainder of the paper is structured as follows.
 In Section \ref{sec:benefit}, we demonstrate the limitation of reward models for representing human preferences.
 Section \ref{sec:align} investigates under what conditions NLHF would preserve minority preferences.
-Next, we discuss the policy reward of NLHF and propose a new algorithm to solve it in Section \ref{sec:implicit}.
+Section \ref{sec:upper bound proof} and Section \ref{sec:lower bound proof} provide proof sketches of our main technical contributions, Theorem \ref{thm:no Condorcet winning} and Theorem \ref{thm:no Condorcet winning lower bound} repsectively.
 Finally, we conclude the paper with a discussion in Section \ref{sec:discuss}.